kjonina/TORX/README.md

 Thanks to Fabio Baltieri for helping me how to effective and efficiently scrape the TORX LIVE to retrieve the JSON file data :) https://github.com/fabiobaltieri

+### Abbreviations

+TOR330 is also used to describe Tor Des Géants.
+TORX is the family of races that TOR330 is part of, which includes TOR450 (Tor Des Glacier), TOR130 (Tot Dret), TOR100 and TOR30!